Wonder what gear I use? Here’s my list.

 Main Camera Bodies

 Nikon Zf [Buy it: Amazon]: Great retro camera with modern features.
 It feel like a mini-Z 8 in the feature set and focus system.
-I wish it had one or two more programable buttons.
+I wish it had one or two more programmable buttons.
 This is my main carry around camera when I’m not planning on shooting landscapes.
 I also use this for portraits.

 Point and Shoot Camera